 Conclusion

-‘I still am looking over my shoulder, and know that it will never go away’ (Brown 2015b, e-mail correspondence with Ashley Madison hacking victim)
+I still am looking over my shoulder, and know that it will never go away (Brown 2015b, e-mail correspondence with Ashley Madison hacking victim)

 The world, when it includes the online, truly is a ‘with-world’, as our selves are always ready-to-hand for others in a kind of continual online Mitsein which continually exposes us to others, yet is also the fabric of online being.
 Such exposures often occur without our knowledge, as a lack of embodied urdoxic awareness of such connections obscures the exposures and vulnerabilities which are part and parcel of our existence.